sayakbiswas31/DCSA-STUDENT-LEAVE--CALCULATOR-PUBLIC/README.md

 # DCSA-STUDENT-LEAVE--CALCULATOR-PUBLIC

-**Here’s an improved and more polished version of your README, while preserving your friendly tone and emoji style.
-I've organized it for clarity, consistency, and readability, and made small grammar/style improvements:

----

-# Student Leave Calculator 🎉

 ## 🌟 Overview
 The **Student Leave Calculator** is a web-based tool designed for students of the *Department of Computer Science and Applications, Panjab University, Chandigarh*.
 It helps track and manage attendance by calculating how many lectures a student can miss in a given month while still maintaining the mandatory 75% attendance threshold.